LukeJYK/bench_aws/README.md

 This original repo is: https://github.com/spcl/serverless-benchmarks

-TODO: Upload the bash scripts for testing the cold start time and the execution time for Lambda instance.
+This is used for MUG'23 Poster sesion, and the graph can be found in the ./plot.